 Aren’t these things hard to maintain?
 They are pretty easy.
 Every so often the PC may need to be reset, but generally they have proven to be trouble free.
 If you have an older display, you may find that you have to restart the PC if you turn the display off, but that is as simple as pushing the power button on the PC twice.
 We’ve had a few instances where operating system updates have caused problems, but if you use a COmpute Stick for your PC, we have pool units to swap out for updates if that happens.
 It’s been rare so far.

 OK, I’m in.
 How do I get a display set up?
 Please touch base with us before you purchase equipment so we can confirm your participation in the network and be sure your equipment will work.
 If possible, we’ll ask you to send the PC to us for configuration and testing.
 You’ll need to install the LCD TV at your location.
 This may be as simple as setting it up on a table or counter, but in many cases you’ll want to mount it on a wall.
 Please contact us if you need assistance with installation of the TV.
 Once the TV is in place, we just need to plug the PC in, connect it to WiFI and you’ll be part of the network.

 What makes the UNDN work?
 If you mean what software do we use, the answer is XIBO.
-XIBO an open-source digital display system with a central server and multiple clients.
+XIBO is an open-source digital display system with a central server and multiple clients.
 We run the server (in a secure hosting facility) and the display PCs run the clients.
 The software on the display PCs checks in with the server every 10 minutes or so to check for updates.
 It doesn’t need a constant internet connection, so it keeps working even if the internet is down.
-If you mean how do we get it all done, the answer is a group of people dedicated to promoting Beaver Island as a great place to live, play and work.
+If you mean how do we get it all done, the answer is a group of volunteers dedicated to promoting Beaver Island as a great place to live, play and work.
 If you’d like to help out, we’d be glad to have you join us.
-Just send an email to firstname.lastname@example.org.
+Just send an email to email@example.com.